TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

   {.no-center}

 - The vtable stores an **array of virtual functions**.
 - Each **object** of a virtual class **holds a virtual pointer** (vpointer) which points to the vtable they are instantiated with.
-The vpointer is a "hidden first member" and precedes other members.
+The vpointer is a “hidden first member” and precedes other members.
 - When a virtual function is called, dynamic dispatch is carried out by looking up the vtable then jumping to a function at a hard-coded offset.
 In assembly, this could be seen as a double dereference.
 	```asm
 	; precondition: rax contains the address of the object